cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 Request Format   Refer to the `Permission Set Schema`_ Response Format  Refer to the `Permission Set Schema`_ Response Codes   | 200 - Operation was successful
-                 | 400 - Malformed request format
+                 | 400 - Bad request
-                 | 401 - Not Authorized
+                 | 401 - Not authorized
 ===============  ===================================

+A permission set cannot contain duplicate permissions.
+If a permission is already assigned to another permission set and is referenced in this update, the permission will be removed from it's previous assignment and added to the updated permission set.

 Update Permission Set: PUT /permissions/*name*
 ------------------------------------------------------------------------------------

-Updates an ACM permission set.
+Complete update of a permission set.

 ===============  ===================================
 HTTP Method      PUT